cimentadaj/perccalc/paper/paper.md

   produce uncertainty intervals or propagate further calculations with these uncertainty coefficients

----

-In summary, `perccalc` offers flexibility and reliability for estimating any number of percentile differences for ordered categorical variables as well as the distribution of percentiles values for an ordered categorical variable.
+`perccalc` offers flexibility and reliability for estimating any number of percentile differences for ordered categorical variables as well as the distribution of percentiles values for an ordered categorical variable.
 Moreover, it provides the standard errors for the estimation which can